apappas1129/git-synced/README.md

 ![waku waku git-synced](./git-synced-wakuwaku.gif)

-`git-synced` is a tool that generates empty commits by mirroring the commit history from a secondary GitHub profile to plot contributions on your primary account.
+`git-synced` is a tool that generates empty commits that mirror the contribution graph from a secondary GitHub profile, plotting those contributions on your primary account.

 ## How to use